leetful/u.movin/README.md

-## Unity animated vector graphics created from After Effects shape compositions.
+## Unity animated vector graphics created from After Effects compositions.

 Inspired by the [Lottie](https://github.com/airbnb/lottie-web) frameworks that take animation data from After Effects to create animated vector sequences on web/mobile platforms, with the help of the [Vector Graphics](https://docs.unity3d.com/Packages/com.unity.vectorgraphics@1.0/manual/index.html) package this library aims to bring the equivalent to Unity.